negarprh/negarprh/README.md

 - 🎓 **Computer Science Student** at **Lasalle College** | Graduating **Summer 2026**
 - 🔧 Currently building **full-stack projects** with a focus on **back-end development**.
-- 🌱 Learning **Python, Django, pytorch, and Data Structures & Algorithms** to improve my problem-solving skills.
+- 🌱 Learning **Python, Django, Pytorch, and Data Structures & Algorithms** to improve my problem-solving skills.
 - 🛠️ Hands-on experience in building **.NET Windows Forms apps** connected to **SQL Server (SSMS)**.
 - 📊 Exploring tools like **Pandas** and **Matplotlib** for data-driven solutions.